 Dr Alessandra Lotteri

-Alessandra Lotteri is a geologist by training.
+Ale is a geologist by training.
 She holds a PhD in Geography and Environmental Science.
-Her research interest focuses on studying the people living in areas exposed to natural hazards, their vunerability and resilience elements and how they have evolved over time.
+Her research interest focuses on studying the people living in areas exposed to natural hazards, their vulnerability and resilience elements and how they have evolved over time.

 Rev Paul Rooney